reyesenamorado97/tdd-student-store-starter/README.md

     my plan of attack on this project.
 Either way, I still feel confident enough to implement what I need to, I just hope time is on my side!

+    PART 2
+    I think I would have liked to show off the second to last core feature off but I bugged my code before and fixed it right after.
+I saw some did the stretch features which is great!
+    I wish i had time to implement them as well.
+    I dont think they were very hard this time!

 Open-source libraries used
 Add any links to open-source libraries used in your project.